thymedev/thymedev.github.io/src/coffee/msgmover/README.md

 This bot was partly inspired by an old 'Relays' cog from the Red DiscordBot community.
 However, this code has no affiliation with, no codebase relations to, and integrates in a completely different way from, any previous relay code I know of.

-### Privacy of moved messages
+### Freedom of moved messages

-Msgmover was initially created as a quick way to move messages, preserving all messages as they originally appeared in the chat.
+Some may have concerns with losing the right to edit/delete your messages if your message has been moved using this bot.

+What Msgmover **cannot** guarantee is that server owners/admins use this bot responsibly:
+- If anyone wanted to move a conversation, the common solution is already to (a) copy-paste half the chat and paste it elsewhere, or (b) screenshot the chat -- Msgmover only makes the chat look nicer.
+- The concept of asking for server owners/admins to optionally delete messages is also standard (ie. when there is a server raid), and can be extended by asking them to delete moved messages.
+- Server owners/admins who do not respect user freedoms already use moderation bots that log edited/deleted messages, stored in Discord forever without your ability to know about it or delete it.

-What Msgmover **can** guarantee is that messages are moved, and that the bot was designed with privacy since the beginning:
+What Msgmover **can** guarantee is that when messages are moved:
 - All messages are replicated with user profiles for content credits, using server nicknames by default (instead of leaking the username#1234), or optionally masked under the webhook name altogether in Msgrelays
 - Edited/deleted message support was built such that the bot does not need to log message/webhook IDs after a message is "done"
 - Only webhook links and their configs, as set by server owners, are stored per guild/server.
 Msgmover does not log anything else -- no message IDs, no user IDs, nothing.

-What Msgmover **cannot** guarantee is that server owners/admins use this bot responsibly:
-- If a server owner/admin wanted to move a conversation, the common solution is already to copy-paste half the chat and paste it elsewhere -- Msgmover only makes the chat look nicer.
-- The concept of asking for server owners/admins to optionally delete messages is also standard (ie. when there is a server raid), and can be extended by asking them to delete moved messages.
-- Server owners/admins who do not respect user freedoms already use moderation bots that log edited/deleted messages, stored in Discord forever without your ability to know about it or delete it.

 Of course, the discussion on moved messages is irrelevant in the first place if you are using Msgmover in a small server where everyone has admin/message delete permissions (ie. with friends).

+This was the initial motive for this bot: when everyone consents and you are cleaning up channels, but copy-pasting won't move bot messages or images, and screenshots would take too long.

 ## Bot Commands